cusodede/yii2-s3-module/README.md

 that's all.
 Now it is possible to do stream uploads via `PUT` method.
 You can use a any proper JS-based widget (like `limion/yii2-jquery-fileupload-widget`) to do this.
 See also views/index/put.php for example.

+# Local tagging

+It is possible to mark uploads with tags, what may be used for quick search.
+Tags will be stored in local table and also will be assigned to S3 object.
+But it works only to one side: tags from S3 objects will not be synchronized to local table.

 # Running local tests

 Copy `tests/.env.example` to `tests/.env`, and set configuration corresponding to your local environment.
 Then run `php vendor/bin/codecept run` command.